Catch memory leaks before they crash your Mac.

 Act

-When something looks wrong, the menu shows the score, the reasons, and the next safe action.
+When something looks wrong, the menu shows the score, the reasons, and the next safe action: inspect, probe, recover, restart, ignore, or export.

 Your data stays on your Mac